 Abstract

-Dr. Annie McCarthy, MD, is Professor of Medicine at the University of Ottawa and a member of the Division of Infectious Diseases at the Ottawa Hospital.
-She is the Lead for Undergraduate Medical Education Global Health and previous Director of the Office of Global Health for the Faculty of Medicine, University of Ottawa.
-In addition, she is the Director of the Tropical Medicine and International Health Clinic at the Ottawa Hospital.
-She is in charge of tropical medicine teaching at an UGME and PGME level.
+Dr. Annie McCarthy, MD, is the Lead for Undergraduate Medical Education Global Health at the University of Ottawa.
+She is also the director of the Tropical Medicine and International Health Clinic at the Ottawa Hospital.
 For more than two decades, she has been involved with travel medicine on a clinical, research and policy level.
-She has been committed to preparing particularly medical trainees for safe and ethical electives in resource poor settings.
-Her clinical work includes many new Canadians, including many refugees.
-She has a large educational commitment, including undergraduate, postgraduate medical and continuing education teaching in infectious disease, travel medicine, tropical medicine and global health.
+She has been especially committed to preparing medical trainees for safe and ethical electives in resource poor settings.
+Her exceptional dedication was recognized by the “Department of Medicine Education Award” in 2011.
+In this interview, Dr. McCarthy shared her invaluable experiences working in the field of global health over the years as well as details of the Global Health Program at the University of Ottawa.

 Please tell us a bit about yourself, your career path, and your background in global health.

-I graduated long time ago and worked in the military for a long time.
-I first started as a general practitioner for 2 years, then I went back and completed my residency in internal mmedicine.
-The military decided they needed a tropical medicine specialist, so I enrolled in infectious diseases.
-This specialty lands itself very well in Global Health.
-While I was in military, I got deployed a number of times into tropical countries, and often, we got to do international humanitarian work as part of the deployment.
-Because I did my training in Ottawa, I got involved with the people that used to run the office of global health in the faculty.
-They brought me in to teach an informal global health course in the early 90s and I have been involved ever since.
-I also had an unofficial role at the university to teach and support students with pre-departure trainings, which eventually became mandatory.
+After completing my residency in internal medicine with the Canadian military, I decided to enroll in infectious diseases to become a tropical medicine specialist.
+This specialty provides exceptional background on global health related diseases.
+The military also exposed me to a variety of experiences that I would not have gotten otherwise.
+I got deployed a number of times into tropical countries, and we often took part in international humanitarian work.
+These unique experiences ranged from looking after orphans in Rwanda, establishing a family medicine program in South Africa, to providing medical training courses in Thailand and Cambodia.
+Over the years, I also got involved with the global health team in the Faculty of Medicine at the University of Ottawa .
+Initially, I was invited to teach an informal global health course in the early 90s; I have been here ever since.
+Part of my role also included teaching and supporting students who are going on international electives with pre-departure trainings.
 Eventually, a team of very talented individuals along with myself created a global health program at the faculty.

 What is global health to you?

-To me, global health has to do with equity.
-As World Health Organization says, health is more than being free of disease [1].
-It includes looking at social determinants of health.
-I am a clinician, but when you talk about global health, it’s more of a public health role.
-It’s a higher view than one on one medicine because you are looking at where people are living, whether or not it is safe for children, what kind of food they are eating, what their sanitation is, and just basic things which help to inform what their health is like.
-Then you address the healthcare as well.
-So it’s not just about delivering healthcare, which is what most of us do here; it’s about trying to look beyond that to make a difference.
+My view of global health aligns with the World Health Organization’s doctrine: “health is more than being free of disease” [1].
+The clinicians must look beyond delivering one-on-one healthcare by exploring the social determinants related to their patients, such as their living conditions, diet and sanitation.
+Global health means more than just delivering healthcare, which is what most of us do here; it’s about trying to look beyond that to make a difference.

-What do you think is the most pressing global health issue right now?

-I think the biggest issue in global health is security.
-It is very important to make sure it’s safe for people to get healthcare and get help in different parts of the world.
-If we look at where our refugees are coming from, there are a lot of places with a lot of conflict – I think that’s a big global health issue.

 What do you think about Canada’s efforts to aid Syrian Refugees?